AwsKhalil/VAE-control/README.md

 $ git clone https://github.com/awskhalil/oscar.git --recursive
 ```

-Once you have the drive data in a CSV file:
+Once you have the drive data in a CSV file, define the data_path in your `confi.yaml` file.

 You can test datasets creation using the file `test_create_datasets.py`.